Spin Glass Transitions Obstruct Decoded Quantum Interferometry: Introduction

-where $c^\ast$ is a universal constant and $\operatorname{H}_2^{-1} \,:\, [0, 1] \to [0, 1/2]$ is the inverse of the binary entropy function $\operatorname{H}_2(x) = - x \log_2(x) - (1-x) \log_2(1-x)$.
-We show that, under the Gallager ensemble of parity check matrices, the quantum state prepared by DQI is stable according to Definition~\ref{def:stab_qas_inf} when the associated decoder corrects $\ell\leq\ell^\ast$ errors.
-Our argument for the stability of DQI follows from the observation that Gallager codes are what we call \emph{locally restrictable}: these are ensembles of codes which are still good codes when ignoring all but an $\epsilon$-fraction of syndromes.
-Generally across coding theory, the notion of removing certain parity checks is known as \emph{puncturing} a code.
-In this context, restrictability amounts to the existence of a large puncturing which maintains good distance.
-We also show that local restrictability is not unique to the Gallager ensemble, and demonstrate it is satisfied by other standard code families.
-As stability depends only on the state prepared by the quantum algorithm, this property is independent of the decoder used for DQI, or indeed whatever methods are used to prepare the DQI state. \begin{theorem}[Stability of DQI, informal version of Theorem~\ref{thm:dqi_is_stable}] Let $\bm{B}^\intercal$ be a parity check matrix drawn from an $\epsilon$-locally restrictable code family such as the Gallager ensemble.
-Assume the DQI decoder corrects at most $\ell^\ast$ errors, as defined in Eq.~\eqref{eq:max_dec_dist}.
+This is the best-known provably achievable decodable error weight achieved by efficient decoders on random LDPC codes~\cite{zyablov1975estimation,richardson2008modern,feldman2003using,koetter2005characterizations,ghazi2017lp}.
+We show explicitly that this bound holds for state-of-the-art exact decoders based on linear programming relaxations. \item The decoder satisfies a certain Lipschitz condition (Definition~\ref{def:l_inv_lip_dec}).
+We show that this class includes belief propagation (i.e., message passing) decoders in the standard density evolution model. \end{enumerate} \end{assumption} We prove that, under the Gallager ensemble of parity check matrices---a standard model for generic LDPC codes---and either of these two assumptions, DQI is stable according to Definition~\ref{def:stab_qas_inf}.
+In the case of the second assumption, our argument follows directly from the Lipschitzness of the utilized decoder and bypasses the choice of $\ell^*$ above.
+In the case of the first assumption, our argument for the stability of DQI follows from the observation that Gallager codes are what we call \emph{locally restrictable}: these are ensembles of codes which are still good codes when ignoring all but an $\epsilon$-fraction of syndromes.
+The stability of the DQI algorithm then follows as for any computationally efficient, nonlocal decoder utilized by the algorithm, there exists a (potentially computationally inefficient) which acts identically yet only utilizes a small fraction of the checks; see Fig.~\ref{fig:ogp}(b) for a summary.
+As stability depends only on the state prepared by the quantum algorithm this property is independent of the decoder actually used in the implementation of DQI, and in particular depends only on whether Assumption~\ref{ass:dqi_dec_conds} is satisfied. \begin{theorem}[Stability of DQI, informal version of Theorems~\ref{thm:dqi_is_stable} and~\ref{thm:dqi_is_lipschitz}] Let $\bm{B}^\intercal$ be a parity check matrix drawn from an $\epsilon$-locally restrictable code family such as the Gallager ensemble.
+Assume the DQI decoder satisfies Assumption~\ref{ass:dqi_dec_conds}.
 Then, DQI is stable for this ensemble of \textsc{MAX-$k$-XOR-SAT} instances. \end{theorem}